When going camping, some of the single most debated topics are how to keep bears away from a campsite and what to do with the food.

 However, whenever you are camping out in the backcountry, it is advisable that you adhere to the “Bear-muda Triangle” approach when cooking.

 According to this principle, campers will want to form a triangle composed of their sleeping area, cooking area and food storage area.
 Each of these locations should be 300 feet from one another, at the minimum.
 Additionally, many advise that food should be hung 12 feet from the ground.
+You can use a bear bag hanging kit to store your food high up where a bear cannot reach it.

 If you are concerned about the presence of bears, it would also be a good idea to avoid cooking meals with particularly strong smells, such as bacon, fish or steak.